 In March 2020, the Company filed two petitions for inter partes review with the Patent Trial and Appeal Board (the "PTAB") of the USPTO.
 One petition was for inter partes review of the '901 Patent, and sought a determination that the claims in the '901 Patent are invalid, and a second petition was for inter partes review of the '066 Patent, and sought a determination that the claims in the '066 Patent are invalid.
 Both the '901 Patent and '066 Patent are owned by United Therapeutics, and both patents are related to U.S. Patent No. 8,497,393 which was granted to United Therapeutics and subsequently invalidated by the USPTO in an inter partes review instituted in 2016 by SteadyMed Ltd. In October 2020, the PTAB instituted an inter partes review of the '901 Patent and concurrently denied institution on the '066 Patent, stating that the '066 petition has not established a reasonable likelihood that it would prevail in showing that at least one of the challenged claims is unpatentable.
 In October 2021, the PTAB issued a final written decision concluding that seven of the claims in the '901 patent were unpatentable, leaving only the narrower dependent claims 6 and 7, both of which require actual storage at ambient temperature of treprostinil sodium.
 In November 2021, United Therapeutics submitted a rehearing request with respect to the PTAB's decision in the inter partes review of the '901 Patent.
-The rehearing request is currently pending with the PTAB.
+The rehearing request was denied on June 14, 2022.
+The Company expects that United Therapeutics will file for an appeal of the PTAB's decision, which is due on August 16, 2022.

 In January 2021, the Company filed a petition for inter partes review with the PTAB relating to the '793 patent, seeking a determination that the claims in the '793 patent are invalid.
 In August 2021, the PTAB instituted an inter partes review of the '793 Patent, finding that the Company had demonstrated a reasonable likelihood that it would prevail with respect to showing that at least one challenged claim of the '793 patent is unpatentable as obvious over the combination of certain prior art cited by the Company in its petition to the PTAB.
-A final written decision determining the validity of the challenged claims of the '793 patent is expected within 12 months from institution.
-However, even in the event the PTAB does find that all of the claims of the '793 patent are invalid, such a decision would not override an order of the Court in the Hatch-Waxman Litigation that YUTREPIA may not be approved due to infringement of the '793 patent unless and until the decision of the PTAB is affirmed on appeal.
+Oral argument with respect to the inter partes review of the '793 patent was held in May 2022.
+In July 2022, the PTAB ruled in the Company's favor, concluding that based on the preponderance of the evidence, all the claims of the '793 patent have been shown to be unpatentable.
+The PTAB's decision would not override an order of the Court in the Hatch-Waxman Litigation that YUTREPIA may not be approved due to infringement of the '793 patent unless and until the decision of the PTAB is affirmed on appeal.